Commonhold: The (not so) Simple Truth!

 - There may be occupiers who would prefer to have a statutorily regulated service.

-In 2016 and for the first time in 14 years discussions have been held at Westminster about Commonhold, in the form of a roundtable, hosted by Leasehold Knowledge Partnership MP patrons Jim Fitzpatrick (Labour) and Sir Peter Bottomley (Conservative).
+In 2016 discussions were held at Westminster about Commonhold, in the form of a roundtable, hosted by Leasehold Knowledge Partnership MP patrons Jim Fitzpatrick (Labour) and Sir Peter Bottomley (Conservative).
 The roundtable was addressed by Professor James Driscoll, an authority in landlord and tenant law who also sits as a judge in the First Tier Tribunal and the full article can be read here.